 The following list sets forth information regarding all securities we have sold since January 2001.
-All share amounts and per share prices reflect a 1-for-200 reverse stock split that was effected in October 2002 and a 1-for-3.5 reverse stock split of our common stock to be effected prior to completion of this offering.
+All share amounts and per share prices reflect a 1-for-200 reverse stock split that was effected in October 2002 and a 1-for-reverse stock split to be effected prior to completion of this offering.